-Prague has some fine old pubs with their own microbreweries onsite.
-These produce a variety of fresh delicious beers, from light pilsners to dark spicy ales.
+Prague has some fine old pubs which brew their own beer onsite.
+Their microbreweries produce a variety of fresh delicious beers, from light pilsners to dark spicy ales.

-Our Prague Brewery Tour visits the three best pub breweries in the city (including the most historic one), to taste their beers, soak up the atmosphere and to learn first-hand about the longstanding tradition of brewing in the Golden City.
+Our Prague Brewery Tour visits the three best pub breweries in the city (including the most historic), to taste their beers, soak up the atmosphere, and learn first-hand about the longstanding tradition of brewing in the Golden City.

-We begin at our own bar in the Old Town, where your guide for the afternoon, the 'Beer Master', starts you off with a welcome beer and gives a brief explanation of the days' events.
+We begin at a bar in the Old Town, where your guide for the afternoon, the 'Beer Master', introduces himself and starts you off with a welcome beer.

-The Beer Master then takes us on a short tram ride to the first pub brewery, where we sample 7 different beers.
-These range from unpasteurised lagers (both light and dark) to a German Weizen beer, plus a sour cherry and a nettle beer.
+The Beer Master then takes us on a short tram ride to the first pub brewery, where we sample 7 beers ranging from unpasteurised lagers (both light and dark) to a German Weizen, sour cherry and a nettle beer.

-With so many beers to taste, Czech people would order traditional pub snacks like cheese and sausage to accompany the drinks - so we order some, and it's included in the price of the tour.
+When tasting beers, Czech people often order traditional pub snacks like cheese and sausage to accompany the drinks.
+So we do the same, and it's included in the price.

-Then, we clear our heads with a 10 minute walk to the grand U Fleku Beer Hall & Brewery.
-In this historic setting we try the in-house brew, Fleks Dark Lager 13%.
-This is made from water, hops and four kinds of barley malt, with the help of brewing yeast.
+Next, we clear our heads with a 10 minute walk to the historic U Fleku Beer Hall & Brewery.
+In this grand setting we try the in-house brew, Fleks Dark Lager 13%, which is made from water, hops, yeast and four kinds of barley malt.

-Our final port of call is an ancient Czech pub and brewery in the Old Town.
-It retains its traditional atmosphere, so it's a bit smokey (there is a non-smoking area if that's a problem), noisy with the hum of Prague locals enjoying a drink after work, and the beer flows non-stop.
+Our final stop is a traditional pub and brewery in the Old Town.
+And it retains its traditional atmosphere; it is a bit smokey (there is a non-smoking area if that's a problem), and noisy with the hum of Prague locals enjoying a beer after work.

 The Prague Brewery Tour is in English.
 It can be arranged in other languages for groups (10+ people).